tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-09-begginers-guide-creating-clean-python-development-environments.md

 So far so good, but there are two issues with what we are currently doing.
 First of all we need to have root permissions to run ``python setup.py develop`` and ``python setup.py develop --uninstall`` when using the system's Python.
-Secondly, when using the system's Python are using a (potentially) polluted environment.
+Secondly, when using the system's Python we are using a (potentially) polluted environment.

 Let me expand on the second issue.
 Suppose that you had the ``PyYAML`` package